MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/windows-property.md

 ## Syntax

 _object_. **Window**
-The  _object_ placeholder represents an[object expression](../../Glossary/vbe-glossary.md#object-expression) that evaluates to an object in the Applies To list.
+The  _object_ placeholder represents an [object expression](../../Glossary/vbe-glossary.md#object-expression) that evaluates to an object in the Applies To list.